 Would you like to have healthier, more radiant skin?

-Then in addition to the beautifying effects provided by Full Spectrum Probiotic Formula, benefit from those offered by the supplement Daily Beauty.
-This beauty formulation combines the best nutrients for the skin, hair and nails: collagen peptides, solubilized keratin, biotin, avocado oil, vitamin B3, zinc...
+In addition to the beautifying effects provided by Full Spectrum Probiotic Formula, benefit from those offered by the supplement Daily Beauty.
+This beauty formulation combines the best nutrients for the skin, hair, and nails: collagen peptides, solubilised keratin, biotin, avocado oil, vitamin B3, zinc...
 Everything you need to enhance your beauty assets and always look your best!